jiddon/jiddon.github.io/_pages/cv.md

 ---

-Full driving license • English native speaker • French A1+
+Full driving license • Right to live and work in Spain • English native speaker • French A1+

 ---